-As the premier provider of modern timber frame homes, Woodhouse® enables discerning buyers to enjoy the warmth and elegance of this time-honored old-world architectural style in a state-of-the-art, energy efficient custom timber frame home.
-Woodhouse® began life with a different name—Solar Northern Inc.—in 1979 and was the brainchild of 2 partners: Steve Keller, our founder and current CEO, and John Saveson, an architect and designer.
+Woodhouse® – The Timber Frame Company enables discerning buyers to enjoy the warmth and elegance of this time-honored architectural style in a state-of-the-art, energy-efficient custom timber frame home.
+Woodhouse® began life with a different name—Solar Northern Inc.—in 1979 and was the brainchild of 2 partners: Steve Keller, the founder, and John Saveson, an architect and designer.

-At that time there was a significant energy crisis caused by the OPEC oil embargo and the US government, led by the Carter administration, had put incentives in place to encourage people to build energy efficient homes.
+At that time there was a significant energy crisis caused by the OPEC oil embargo and the US government, led by the Carter administration, had put incentives in place to encourage people to build energy-efficient homes.
 Solar Northern’s specialty was passive solar design—using the path of the sun to naturally heat and cool a home—and this design concept, coupled with a high degree of insulation, could earn a monetary grant for the homeowner.

-In order to support the SIPs, Solar Northern used traditional trusses until a client requested a post and beam structure or what is now known as a timber frame.
+In order to support the SIPs, Solar Northern used traditional trusses until a client specifically requested a timber frame.
 After quotations for the timber frame came in at a very high price, Steve decided that they could make the structure themselves and Solar Northern produced its first timber frame in 1980.

 Our heritage is one to be proud of—it is based on environmental responsibility and community service—and it has taken us to a leadership position in a beautifully artistic and craft-oriented industry.

 Everyone at Woodhouse® is committed to being exceptionally responsive to your needs and concerns.
-We are dedicated to providing the highest level of satisfaction through the delivery of the most skilled custom timber frame home design service, the finest building materials and the most well-crafted timber framed homes available.
+We are dedicated to providing the highest level of satisfaction through the delivery of the most skilled custom timber frame home design service, the finest building materials, and the most well-crafted timber framed homes available.
 Woodhouse® has always been the first to offer the best—and we are only improving upon this standard.
 We look forward to being at your service.